-Now go and have yourself a wholesale holiday poinsettia and fresh flower filled day!
+Now go out and have yourself a wholesale, fresh flower, communicative day!